Get set up fast

 System requirements

 IPTC/XMP metadata write is built in.
-No separate ExifTool or Homebrew install required.
+No separate ExifTool install or Homebrew setup required.

 Connect Google Gemini

 Caption Caddie uses your own Google Gemini API key for cloud jersey detection and captioning.
-You create the key in Google AI Studio, paste it once in Settings (⌘,), and pay Google directly for usage, about $4 for 2,500 images in real-world testing.
+Create the key in Google AI Studio, paste it once in Settings (⌘,), and pay Google directly for usage.

 Caption Caddie Stats with lifetime Gemini cost and image processing metrics